 Naturally Healing Practices:

-Beyond incorporating a dosha specific diet and exercise routine into one’s life, there are a number of naturally healing Ayurveda practices that are recommended for everyone to follow.
-Within the past 20 years, many of these exercises have grown in popularity, in the western world, thanks in large part to high profiled medical professionals and scientific research pointing to the health promoting benefits one can receive:
+Beyond incorporating a dosha-specific diet and exercise routine into one’s life, there are a number of naturally healing Ayurveda practices that are recommended for everyone to follow.
+Within the past 20 years, many of these exercises have grown in popularity, in the Western world, thanks in large part to highly profiled medical professionals and scientific research pointing to the health-promoting benefits one can receive:

 - Meditation: Meditation is an important Ayurveda practice that is used to cleanse the mind.
 Since Ayurveda is largely based upon the concept of the mind-body connection, creating and maintaining good mental health is believed to be as important as promoting physical well-being.

-- Neti Pot: The Neti Pot is a Ayurvedic tool that is used to cleanse an individual’s sinuses and nasal passages.
-Individuals can breathe easier and combat allergies by using the Neti Pot to filter saline enhanced water through one nostril and out of the other.
-Within the past 10 years, the Neti Pot has grown in popularity in the west after a number of high profiled medical professionals, such as Dr. Oz, began promoting the benefits that one receives from using it.
+- Neti Pot: The Neti Pot is an Ayurvedic tool that is used to cleanse an individual’s sinuses and nasal passages.
+Individuals can breathe easier and combat allergies by using the Neti Pot to filter saline-enhanced water through one nostril and out of the other.
+Within the past 10 years, the Neti Pot has grown in popularity in the West after a number of highly profiled medical professionals began promoting the benefits that one receives from using it.